Middle Temple: History

 The first woman to be admitted to any Inn was Helena Florence Normanton, who joined Middle Temple as a student member on 24 December 1919.
+Olive Clapham, who joined Middle Temple on 17 January 1920, became the first woman to pass the bar finals examinations in May 1921.

 The Temple was damaged extensively during the Blitz (1940–1944).
 The Library was destroyed, much of the Church was destroyed, the Master's House burned down, and the Hall was badly damaged.
 112 chambers were destroyed, out of a pre-war total of 285 (39%).

 The Inns served as colleges for the education of lawyers until they stopped being responsible for legal education in 1852, although they continue to provide training in areas such as advocacy and ethics for students, pupil barristers and newly qualified barristers.
 Most of the Inn is occupied by barristers' offices, known as barristers' chambers.
 One of the Middle Temple's main functions now is to provide education and support to new members of the profession.
 This is done through advocacy training, the provision of scholarships (over £1 million in 2011), subsidised accommodation both in the Temple and in Clapham, and by providing events where junior members may meet senior colleagues for help and advice.

 In 2008 the 400th anniversary of the charter of James I was celebrated by Elizabeth II issuing new letters patent confirming the original grant.